Which Of The Following Is Used To Test Color Vision

 • Q: Can color blindness affect my ability to drive?

 • A: In most cases, color blindness does not significantly affect driving ability.
-However, some individuals with severe color blindness may have difficulty distinguishing traffic signals or brake lights.
+Even so, some individuals with severe color blindness may have difficulty distinguishing traffic signals or brake lights.

 • Q: Are there any careers that I cannot pursue if I am color blind?

 • A: Certain careers, such as pilots, electricians, and designers, require normal color vision.
-However, there are many other careers that can be pursued by individuals with color blindness.
+Even so, there are many other careers that can be pursued by individuals with color blindness.

 • Q: How can I support someone who is color blind?